1 dead, 3 seriously injured in Ottawa, Canada shooting

 Officers responding to the scene for reports of multiple gunshots found several people injured.

-As of 9 a.m., three people have been transported to the hospital with serious injuries and one person has died, according to police.
+Three people were transported to the hospital with serious injuries and one person has died, according to police.

 Police say this is not considered an active shooter situation, but the suspect remains at large and is not in custody.